 A wheel.
 Make sure you use a plastic bottom, smooth surface wheel.
 Silent Spinners and Kaytee wheels work great.
 Any wheel with a wire bottom should not be used as hedgehogs can get their feet or nails caught in them.
 Some people have used flying saucer wheels and have had mixed reviews with them.

 Food and water bowls.
 We use ceramic food bowls and water bottles here.
-Do not use spring loaded water bottles as hedgehogs can get their tongues caught in them or chip their teeth.
+Do not use spring loaded water bottles as hedgehogs can get their tongues caught in them.